-Students wishing to pursue the minor should discuss this with their adviser at an early date and consult the website for complete information, or visit the office in Calhoun 215, 10:00 am to 4:00 pm Monday-Thursday (phone 322-4021).
-Professor Gary Kimball is director of the program.

-Students interested in a 2nd major in economics or applying to graduate school in economics should consult Prof. Rupinder Saggi, 406 Calhoun Hall, 2-0715 or e-mail r.saggi@vanderbilt.edu.
+Students wishing to pursue the minor should discuss this with their adviser at an early date and consult the website for complete information, or visit the office in Calhoun 215-A, 10:00 am to 4:00 pm Monday-Thursday (phone 615-322-4021).
+Email: undergraduate business minor@vanderbilt.edu.
+Lisa Wright, Program Coordinator Students interested in a 2nd major in economics or applying to graduate school in economics should consult Marissa Potts or e-mail m.potts@vanderbilt.edu.
 The Department Office for Economics is in 415 Calhoun Hall.
-Students interested in applying to the Owen Graduate School of Management should contact its Admissions Office at 2-6469.
+Students interested in applying to the Owen Graduate School of Management should contact its Admissions Office at 615-322-6469.